-- 1. Directly or indirectly tampering with lanes, pins or bowling balls so they no longer meet USBC specifications. - 2.
-Misrepresenting an average to gain a greater handicap, or qualify for a lower classification in an - 3.
-Establishing an average below the player's ability to gain an unfair advantage in handicap or classified competition.
+- Directly or indirectly tampering with lanes, pins or bowling balls so they no longer meet USBC specifications. - Misrepresenting an average to gain a greater handicap, or qualify for a lower classification in an event. - Establishing an average below the player's ability to gain an unfair advantage in handicap or classified competition.

-Penalty: Loss of games, prize winnings, league removal (see Rule 115a or Rule 115c), and subject to suspension from or denial of USBC membership.
+Penalty: Loss of games, any and all monetary or non-monetary awards/winnings, league removal (see Rule 115a or Rule 115c), tournament disqualification (see Rule 319a-319e), national re-rate and subject to suspension from or denial of USBC membership.